Welcome to the Pulse Fitness Centre

 Meet Our Personal Trainers

 There are currently 30 personal trainers available to support you and your peers.
-If you’re interested in working with a personal trainer, please email our team leads Logan or Colter at thepulse@mcmaster.ca to get started.
+If you’re interested in working with a personal trainer, please email our team leads Morgan or Colter at thepulse@mcmaster.ca to get started.

 Meghan